 \subsection{Proof overview}

 To prove Theorem \ref{thm:intro}, one needs to prove that LHP with succinct ground state is $\MA$-$\hard$ and is inside $\MA$.
-The $\MA$-$\hardness$ directly comes from the Sec.~4 in \cite{bravyi2006complexity}, which is originally designed to prove that stoquastic Hamiltonian is $\MA$-$\hard$.
-We explain why it implies LHP with succinct ground state is $\MA$-$\hard$ in more detail in Appendix.~\ref{appendix:MAhard}.
+The $\MA$-$\hardness$ directly comes from the Section 4 in \cite{bravyi2006complexity}, which is originally designed to prove that stoquastic Hamiltonian is $\MA$-$\hard$.
+We explain why it implies LHP with succinct ground state is $\MA$-$\hard$ in more detail in Appendix \ref{appendix:MAhard}.

 Our main contribution is proving LHP with succinct ground state is inside $\MA$.
 For better illustration, we make some simplifications here.
-Note that if an $n$-qubit state $\ket{\phi}$ is succinct, one can efficiently compute the ratio of any two amplitudes, i.e. $\frac{\langle x|\phi\rangle}{\langle y|\phi\rangle}$.
-Since we only use the ratios, to ease notations, here we assume that we can efficiently compute the amplitude $\langle x|\phi\rangle,\forall x$, that is we have \textit{query access} to $\ket{\phi}$.
-For simplicity, in this section, we also assume that $a=0, b=1/poly(n)$, $H$ and its ground state are real-valued.
+Note that if an $n$-qubit state $\ket{\phi}$ is succinct, one can efficiently compute the ratio of any two amplitudes, that is, $\frac{\langle x|\phi\rangle}{\langle y|\phi\rangle}$.
+Since we only use the ratios, to ease notations, here we assume that we can efficiently compute the amplitude $\langle x|\phi\rangle,\forall x$, that is, we have \textit{query access} to $\ket{\phi}$.
+For simplicity, in this section, we also assume that $a=0, b=1/poly(n)$, and assume that $H$ and its ground state are real-valued.
 We always use the notations $\ket{\psi}$ for the true ground state, and $\ket{\phi}$ for an arbitrary state.